TheOdinProject/curriculum/foundations/html_css/css_foundations/intro_to_css.md

 </head>
 ```

 First, we add a void `<link>` element inside of the opening and closing `<head>` tags of the HTML file.
-The `href` attribute is the location of the CSS file, either an absolute URL or, what you'll be utilizing, a URL relative to the location of the HTML file.
+The `href` attribute is the location of the CSS file, in our case a path to it that's relative to the location of the HTML file (but could also be something like a URL to a stylesheet hosted somewhere else).
 In our example above, we are assuming both files are located in the same directory.
 The `rel` attribute is required, and it specifies the relationship between the HTML file and the linked file.

 Then, we create an empty `styles.css` file in the same directory as your `index.html` file.
 We'll start adding CSS rules to this file in the next section.